Lefty Driesell, colorful Hall of Fame coach who elevated University of Maryland men’s basketball, dies

 He was 92.

-Driesell died at the Virginia Beach, Virginia, home where he had lived for years overlooking the Chesapeake Bay.
+Driesell died at the Virginia Beach, Va., home overlooking the Chesapeake Bay where he had lived for years.
 His health had been declining since his wife, Joyce, died in 2021, said his daughter, Pam Driesell.

 “From coaching on the basketball court to recruiting on the road to boating on the Delaware Bay to body surfing at Bethany Beach — there are endless stories and memories of Lefty adventure and antics.
 True to form, Dad took his life into OT and eventually went out just the way he wanted to — in his home overlooking the Chesapeake Bay and the beach where he courted his lifelong sweetheart, our mom, Joyce Gunter.”